Welcome to today's edition of the Rush 24-7 podcast.

 You are tuned to the nation's most listened to and most eagerly anticipated radio talk show, a program that meets and surpasses all audience expectations on a daily basis.

-Hi, Rudy, I'm glad you made some time for us today.
+I'm glad you made some time for us today.

-Hi, Rush, how are you?
+How are you?

 Good.

-DOJ William French Smith era.
+I think DOJ, William French Smith era.

-Can you what can you tell us about?
+What can you tell us about?

-Uh I mean, this is a this is a terrific choice.
+I mean, this is a terrific choice.

-I mean, that he's he's uh superbly qualified.
+I mean, he's superbly qualified.

-I mean, he's a great law school record, law clerk on the second circuit, law clerk on the Supreme Court, argued before the Supreme Court numerous times.
+I mean, he's a great law school record, law clerk on the Second Circuit, law clerk on the Supreme Court, argued before the Supreme Court numerous times.

-And he's uh he's a wonderful human being.
+And he's a wonderful human being.

-So the only opposition to him could possibly be not his qualifications.
+So the only opposition to him could possibly be, not his qualifications.

-The only objection could be that somebody didn't like whatever they think is his his philosophy, and that I mean that really should be the president's choice.
+The only objection could be that somebody didn't like whatever they think is his philosophy.

-I mean, the president's entitled to what is there court.
+I mean, the president's entitled to what is there in his philosophy, if anything, that you like.

 He's made a lot of friends on both sides of the aisle.

-Uh, well, he's per personally he's a very nice guy.
+Well, personally, he's a very nice guy.

 He believes in that.